This page details the major applications which have received planning consent and those which are still under consideration.

 Application Number 16/01487/ADP

 To view all the applications please click here.
+To search for an application you can use the key words 'Land East of Aylesbury'.

 At Barratt David Wilson, we aim to build more than houses, we aim to build communities.
 The socio-economic footprint of BDW shows the range of benefits that a new development can bring to an area, in terms of jobs, increased economic activity, community facilities, affordable housing and wider infrastructure.North Thames Southern Region